-This fragmented style is believed to have developed from Post Modernism, which began in the late 1980s.
+This fragmented style is believed to have developed from Postmodernism, which began in the late 1980s.
 However, it actually came to public attention with the 1982 Parc de la Villette architectural competition, where Bernard Tschumi, one of the leading names of Deconstructivism, won with his innovative entry.
 In 1988, a show entitled Deconstructivist Architecture was held in Museum of Modern Art, New York, where some of the most prominent names of the style were featured.
-Frank Gehry, Daniel Libeskind, Zaha Hadid, Bernard Tschumi, Peter Eisenman, and others were the pioneering figures of this ground-breaking movement.
+Frank Gehry, Daniel Libeskind, Zaha Hadid, Bernard Tschumi, Peter Eisenman, and others were the pioneering figures of the ground-breaking Deconstructivism movement.
 “Removing the essence of architecture” was the summarized goal of Deconstructivism according to some critics.
 It was, indeed, a huge step-away from the basic elements of architecture and an utterly audacious move towards the extraordinary and innovative.
 While some of the projects don’t seem to have any visual logic or coherence, other examples exude harmony and a natural flow.
-Deconstructivism ideas were borrowed from the French philosopher Jacques Derrida, who stated that the term itself is closer to the meaning of analysis, rather than destruction.
-Based on this, the practitioners attempted to view the architecture in bits and pieces, dismantling it into the most basic elements, and rearranging them in a completely unprecedented way.
-Dominance of the right angle and the cube were destroyed, replaced with the use of diagonal line, traditional framework was disregarded as bold new features were taken on.
-Often border-lining with the minimalism notions of conceptualism, Deconstructivism pursued the idea of living structures, bringing huge constructs to life with irrational, unpredictable shapes and designs.
+Deconstructivist ideas were borrowed from the French philosopher Jacques Derrida, who stated that the term itself is closer to the meaning of analysis, rather than destruction.
+Based on this, the practitioners of Deconstructivism attempted to view the architecture in bits and pieces, dismantling it into the most basic elements, and rearranging them in a completely unprecedented way.
+The dominance of the right angle and the cube were destroyed, replaced with the use of diagonal line, the traditional framework was disregarded as bold new features were taken on.
+Often border-lining with the minimalist notions of conceptual art, Deconstructivism pursued the idea of living structures, bringing huge constructs to life with irrational, unpredictable shapes and designs.

-Here, we present 10 examples of some of the most astonishing deconstructivism architecture in history, displaying the unique blend of arts and design.
+Scroll down to see 10 examples of some of the most astonishing deconstructivism architecture in history.

 Guggenheim Museum in Bilbao